Frequently Asked Questions

 • Enterprise SaaS Application hosted in a cloud container would use our WAF Validation solution to test that the WAF security controls can stop malicious activity targeting the application.

-Cloud Infrastructure Security Controls
+Cloud Infrastructure & Services

 Rather than looking for outright malicious activities, we test the effectiveness of your SIEM configuration by simulating high-privileged activities that a threat actor would typically execute during a cloud breach.
-This exercise aims to gauge which activities trigger SIEM events and whether those events correctly lead to alerts.
+This exercise aims to gauge which activities trigger SIEM events and whether those events correctly lead to alerts

 • Post-exploitation: Execution of malicious behavior test cases involving simulating cloud infrastructure high-privileged activities including data exfiltration through unauthenticated S3 buckets, unauthorized user additions, or exposure of sensitive ports.